oddluck/limnoria-plugins/SpiffyTitles/README.md

 ### imgur handler

-`imgurTemplate` - This is the template used when showing information about an [imgur](https://imgur.com) link.
+`imgur.imagetemplate` - This is the template used when showing information about an [imgur](https://imgur.com) link.

 Default value